-Foreign Shareholders.
-Foreign shareholders (i.e., nonresident alien individuals and foreign corporations, partnerships, trusts and estates) are generally subject to U.S. withholding tax at the rate of 30% (or a lower tax treaty rate) on distributions derived from taxable ordinary income.
-Gains realized by foreign shareholders from the sale or other disposition of shares of the Funds generally are not subject to U.S. taxation, unless the recipient is an individual who is physically present in the U.S. for 183 days or more per year.
-Foreign shareholders who fail to provide an applicable IRS form may be subject to backup withholding on certain payments from the Funds.
+Non-U.S. holders.
+Non-U.S. holders are generally subject to U.S. withholding tax at the rate of 30% (or a lower tax treaty rate) on distributions derived from taxable ordinary income.
+Gains realized by foreign Non-U.S. holders from the sale or other disposition of shares of each Fund generally are not subject to U.S. taxation, unless the recipient is an individual who is physically present in the U.S. for 183 days or more per year.
+Non-U.S. holders who fail to provide an applicable IRS form may be subject to backup withholding on certain payments from each Fund.
 Backup withholding will not be applied to payments that are subject to the 30% (or lower applicable treaty rate) withholding tax described in this paragraph.
-Different tax consequences may result if the foreign shareholder is engaged in a trade or business within the United States.
-In addition, the tax consequences to a foreign shareholder entitled to claim the benefits of a tax treaty may be different than those described above.
+Different tax consequences may result if a Non-U.S. holder is engaged in a trade or business within the United States.
+In addition, the tax consequences to a Non-U.S. holder entitled to claim the benefits of a tax treaty may be different than those described above.

-The 30% withholding tax also will not apply to dividends that the Funds reports as (a) interestrelated dividends, to the extent such dividends are derived from the Funds' "qualified net interest income," or (b) short-term capital gain dividends, to the extent such dividends are derived from the Funds' "qualified short-term gain."
-"Qualified net interest income" is the Funds' net income derived from U.S.-source interest and original issue discount, subject to certain exceptions and limitations.
-"Qualified short-term gain" generally means the excess of the net short-term capital gain of the Funds for the taxable year over its net long-term capital loss, if any.
-In the case of shares held through a broker, the broker may withhold even if the Funds report a payment as an interest-related dividend or a short-term capital gain dividend.
-Non-U.S. shareholders should contact their brokers with respect to the application of these rules to their accounts.
+The 30% withholding tax also will not apply to dividends that each Fund elects to report as (a) interest-related dividends, to the extent such dividends are derived from each Fund's "qualified net interest income," or (b) short-term capital gain dividends, to the extent such dividends are derived from each Fund's interest and original issue discount, subject to certain exceptions and limitations.
+"Qualified short-term gain" generally means the excess of the net short-term capital gain of each Fund for the taxable year over its net long-term capital loss, if any.
+Each Fund may choose not to make such elections even if they are otherwise available.
+In the case of Fund shares held through a broker, the broker may withhold even if each Fund reports a payment as an interest-related dividend or a short-term capital gain dividend.
+Non-U.S. holders should contact their brokers with respect to the application of these rules to their accounts.